mpacific/Organize-Music-Folder/README.md

 ## TODO

+- Be able to parse and handle iTunes XML libraries (not the newest Music format)
-This is a quick script, so it could probably use some fine tuning, such as not processing compilation albums a second time.
+- This is a quick script, so it could probably use some fine tuning.
 There's probably some other needed refactoring as well, but this was oriignally created to be a one-off script.